 In figure 1, when the mass comes to rest, the spring gets compressed by a distance ‘x’.
 The spring then comes to its normal length and mass attains a velocity ‘v’.
-This compression and elongation continues and each time with a maximum value of ‘x’.
+This compression and elongation continue and each time with a maximum value of ‘x’.
 So we can infer that the total mechanical energy of the system (Block + Spring) remains constant.
 While in the second case also there will be compression and elongation but the minimum value will keep on decreasing.
 So we can say that the total mechanical energy of the system is not conserved in this case.

 From our observations in the above case, we can now define conservative and non-conservative forces.
 A conservative force is a force that does zero work done in a closed path.
 If only these forces act then the mechanical energy of the system remains conserved.
 Conservative force abides by the law of conservation of energy.

 On the other hand, non-conservative forces are those forces which cause loss of mechanical energy from the system.
 In the above case friction is the non-conservative force.
 But as we know energy can neither be created nor destroyed hence these forces convert mechanical energy into heat, sound, light etc.

 Consider the following scenario

 In figure one we know work done by conservative force in a closed path is zero.